spinnaker/spinnaker/docs/commands.md

  * `--no-validate`: (*Default*: `false`) Skip validation.

 #### Subcommands
- * `add`: Add an account to the oraclebmcs provider.
+ * `add`: Add an account to the oracle provider.
- * `delete`: Delete a specific oraclebmcs account by name.
+ * `delete`: Delete a specific oracle account by name.
- * `edit`: Edit an account in the oraclebmcs provider.
+ * `edit`: Edit an account in the oracle provider.
- * `get`: Get the specified account details for the oraclebmcs provider.
+ * `get`: Get the specified account details for the oracle provider.
- * `list`: List the account names for the oraclebmcs provider.
+ * `list`: List the account names for the oracle provider.

 ---
-## hal config provider oraclebmcs account add
+## hal config provider oracle account add

-Add an account to the oraclebmcs provider.
+Add an account to the oracle provider.

 #### Usage
 ```
-hal config provider oraclebmcs account add ACCOUNT [parameters]
+hal config provider oracle account add ACCOUNT [parameters]
 ```

 #### Parameters
 `ACCOUNT`: The name of the account to operate on.
- * `--compartment-id`: (*Required*) Provide the OCID of the Oracle BMCS Compartment to use.
+ * `--compartment-id`: (*Required*) Provide the OCID of the Oracle Compartment to use.
  * `--deployment`: If supplied, use this Halyard deployment.
 This will _not_ create a new deployment.
  * `--fingerprint`: (*Required*) Fingerprint of the public key
  * `--no-validate`: (*Default*: `false`) Skip validation.
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
  * `--read-permissions`: (*Default*: `[]`) A user must have at least one of these roles in order to view this account's cloud resources.
- * `--region`: (*Required*) An Oracle BMCS region (e.g., us-phoenix-1)
+ * `--region`: (*Required*) An Oracle region (e.g., us-phoenix-1)
  * `--required-group-membership`: (*Default*: `[]`) A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--ssh-private-key-file-path`: (*Required*) Path to the private key in PEM format
- * `--tenancyId`: (*Required*) Provide the OCID of the Oracle BMCS Tenancy to use.
+ * `--tenancyId`: (*Required*) Provide the OCID of the Oracle Tenancy to use.
- * `--user-id`: (*Required*) Provide the OCID of the Oracle BMCS User you're authenticating as
+ * `--user-id`: (*Required*) Provide the OCID of the Oracle User you're authenticating as
  * `--write-permissions`: (*Default*: `[]`) A user must have at least one of these roles in order to make changes to this account's cloud resources.

 ---
-## hal config provider oraclebmcs account delete
+## hal config provider oracle account delete

-Delete a specific oraclebmcs account by name.
+Delete a specific oracle account by name.

 #### Usage
 ```
-hal config provider oraclebmcs account delete ACCOUNT [parameters]
+hal config provider oracle account delete ACCOUNT [parameters]
 ```

 #### Parameters